Setting fitness goals can feel overwhelming – not to mention putting in the work to achieve the goals you set.

 What it means, again, is hard choices that aren’t necessarily fun right there and then (but they’ll put a smile on your face when you cross that finish line or stand on a podium).

 For example, I know a pro athlete who is so committed to his daily training and recovery routine that she won’t even try to do more than one extra thing per day when she’s getting ready for a race.
-She learned to just say ‘no’.
+She has taught herself to just say ‘no’.
 If she needs to go to the bank, she won’t schedule a lunch with a friend for that same day.

-That may sound extreme but it’s her way of making sure she has done everything in her power to be ready for the race.
+That may sound extreme but a way to make sure you’ve done everything in your power to achieve your important goals.

-Weed out everything redundant.
-Keep doing it until you’re only left with the core things you need to do.
+Weed out everything redundant and keep doing so until you’re left with only the essential things you absolutely need to do.

 This also ties back to making hard choices: giving up the nice-to-dos and only keeping the must-dos.